TV Wall Mount Handyman in Paradise Valley, AZ

 Can you mount a TV on a stone or masonry wall?

-Yes, but it requires the right fasteners.
+Yes.
 Stone and masonry need concrete anchors or through-bolts, not standard wood screws.
 We use hammer drills and carbide bits for masonry work.
-The process takes longer than drywall, but when done right, it's actually more secure than a wood-stud mount.
+Takes longer than drywall, but it's actually more secure than a wood-stud mount when done right.

 What if I don't know where my studs are?

 We find them.
 We confirm them.
-We check what's behind them with a voltage detector to catch electrical lines before we hit them.
+We check what's behind them with a voltage detector to catch electrical lines before we drill.
 That's part of the job.

 How much does professional TV mounting cost?

 Basic drywall mounting into studs with simple cable routing runs $300-500.
-More complex work — masonry walls, reinforced backing, in-wall conduit, or articulating arms — ranges from $600-1,200.
+More complex work like masonry walls, reinforced backing, in-wall conduit, or articulating arms ranges from $600-1,200.
 We give you an honest estimate after assessing the wall.

 Get It Right the First Time